bencompton/framework7-react/README.md

 [Framework7](http://framework7.io) is a JavaScript framework for building iOS and Material web and hybrid apps that accurately recreate the look and feel of native apps.
 Framework7 React brings the attention to detail, ease of use, and great features of Framework7 to React.
 To see it in action, have a look at the [kitchen sink](https://bencompton.github.io/framework7-react/).

+## Update

+The Framework7 community is pleased to announce that this repository has been deprecated in favor of Framework7 v3, which now directly supports React by taking a [cross-framework compilation](https://github.com/framework7io/framework7/tree/master/src/phenome) approach to compile a common set of components to both React and Vue.
+All future React versions of Framework7 will continue to be published to the `framework7-react` NPM package, but the source code will now live in the Framework7 repository instead of this repository.

+To get started with v3, check out the [docs](https://framework7.io/react/) and also check out the new [React starter template](https://github.com/framework7io/framework7-template-react).

 ## Getting started

   * [Installation Guide](http://framework7.io/react/installation.html)